JarelSanders/groupDistribution/README.md

 # groupDistribution

-the number of users added will added to random groups
+the number of users added will added to random groups!